weir12/DENA/README.md

 4. tombo,minimap2,samtools

-**Note:**
-You can get source code of DENA from zenodo with the link: https://zenodoorg/record/5603381.
+**Note:** You can get source code of DENA from zenodo with the link: https://zenodoorg/record/5603381.
+And you can also learn more by reading our research entitled "**DENA: training an authentic neural network model using Nanopore sequencing data of Arabidopsis transcripts for detection and quantification of N6-methyladenosine on RNA**__" .

 And you can also learn more by reading our research entitled "**DENA: training an authentic neural network model using Nanopore sequencing data of Arabidopsis transcripts for detection and quantification of N6-methyladenosine on RNA**" .

 #### Input data required